ga-wdi-lessons/rails-many-to-many-mini-lesson/readme.md

 * posts have many categories, categories have many posts
 * groups have many photos, photos have many groups
-* playlists have many songs, songs can be in many playlists
+* users have many events, events can have many users

 Unlike 1-to-many relationships, we can't just add a foreign key to one of the two tables (the `belongs_to` table) to store these associations.
 We'd run into a